 The maximum bursary amount is the cost of domestic J.D. tuition, while the minimum bursary amount is \$100.
-With this bursary allocation, all students in the same year level will have their unmet need covered in the same bursary/interest-free loan mix.
+All students in the same year level will have their unmet need covered in the same bursary/interest-free loan mix.